abiglee7/abiglee7.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Ph.D. student in the UChicago Department of [Astronomy & Astrophysics](https://astrophysics.uchicago.edu/).
-I am an observational cosmologist.
-I am currently focusing on developing high-precision local distance indicators, like the JAGB method and tip of the red giant branch (TRGB), to measure the Hubble constant.
+I'm a finishing Ph.D. student in the UChicago Department of [Astronomy & Astrophysics](https://astrophysics.uchicago.edu/), working with Professor Wendy Freedman.
+My thesis focued on estabilishing a new high-precision standard candle, the JAGB method, to measure the Hubble constant.
+I am also interested developing in new techniques to reconstruct the evolutionary histories of galaxies from their stellar populations.
-I received my B.A. in physics at [Penn](https://www.physics.upenn.edu/) in 2019.

 Contact Me
 ======
-Email: abbyl_at_uchicago.edu \\
+Email: abbyl at uchicago.edu \\
-Office: 5640 S Ellis Ave, Chicago, IL 60637